Invoice for business customers

 • The total amount including VAT

-• An entry when there is an intra-Community supply of goods.
+• A statement if there is an intra-community supply of goods

 Billing requirements